nixpulvis/nixpulvis.github.io/_ramblings/2021-01-24-current-mirror.md

 same regardless of the load resistance.
 This is set by the resistance (`Rs` below) which is constrained by the saturation requirement for the transistors.
 For this circuit to work well the transistors (`Q1` & `Q2`) must be as similar as possible.
+This is why we do not simply use a diode instead of a diode-connected transistor, since the base characteristics must match.

 TODO: Saturation or active mode?

 #### Experimental Configuration 1

 First we tested a very basic current mirror configuration with a couple random BJT transistors which were lying around.
+These transistors are not designed for this purpose and surely have some variance in their $$\beta$$ values.
+However, we should still expect the current across `Rn` to stay relatively near that of `Rs`.

 ![](/img/ramblings/current-mirror/source.png)